THECALLR/examples-php/README.md

 * If cloned from the git repository, all docker-compose commands must be run in the same folder as the `Dockerfile`

 ### Click to Call web
-* Located in /click2callweb, a Docker/docker-compose project that shows off the ClickToCall functionality of the Callr API.
+* Located in /click2callweb, a Docker/docker-compose project that shows off the ClickToCall functionality of the CALLR API.
 See the [project README](click2callweb/README.md) for more information.

 ### Create scheduled IVR campaign
-* Located in /campaign-sendr, a Docker/docker-compose project showing how to create a scheduled campaign that utilises IVR and bridging features of the Callr **SendR** API.
+* Located in /campaign-sendr, a Docker/docker-compose project showing how to create a scheduled campaign that utilises IVR and bridging features of the CALLR **SendR** API.
 See the [project README](campaign-sendr/README.md) for more information.

 ### Send SMS